00DV001/adf-data-ingestion-orchestration/README.md

 - **Output**: JSON files saved in ADLS with country names as file names.
 - **Error Handling**: Includes retry logic for robustness.

+#### Steps to follow

+1. **Open Azure Data Factory (ADF):**
+   Navigate to the Azure portal and open your ADF instance.

+2. **Create a New Pipeline:**
+   Click on "Author" to create a new pipeline.

+3. **Add a Web Activity:**
+   Drag and drop a "Web" activity onto the pipeline canvas.
+   Configure it to call the REST API endpoint `https://restcountries.com/v3.1/name/{name}` for each country (India, US, UK, China, Russia).

+4. **Loop Through Countries:**
+   Use a "ForEach" activity to loop through the list of countries.
+   Pass the country name dynamically to the Web activity.

+5. **Save Data to ADLS:**
+   Add a "Copy Data" activity inside the ForEach loop.
+   Configure the sink to save the JSON response to Azure Data Lake Storage (ADLS), using the country name as the file name.

 #### Screenshots - Task 1

 ![1.1](/screenshots-project/fetch-country-data%20(1).png)